 3 - Handle of the fabric.

-The appearance of the fabric is the property of a fabric which directly strikes to the consumer's mind in the first look and influences the consumer's mind.
-The appearance of the fabric leaves a great impression in the consumer's mind.
-A consumer can like or reject a fabric in first look without considering its other properties.
-A fabric should always have an impressive appearance.
+The appearance of the fabric is the property of a fabric that directly strikes the consumer's mind in the first look and influences the consumer's mind.
+The appearance of the fabric leaves a great impression on the consumer's mind.
+A consumer can like or reject a fabric at first look without considering its other properties.
+The fabric should always have an impressive appearance.
 It is the property related to the surface of the fabric.

 the handle of the fabric is directly associated with the type of material used in the fabric.
-If the yarn has long staple and low micronaire value fibers, the fabric shows the high degree of softness.
-If the fabric is woven with the short staple, and high micronaire value fibres, it gives a hard feel to the user.
+If the yarn has long-staple and low micronaire value fibres, the fabric shows a high degree of softness.
+If the fabric is woven with the short-staple, and high micronaire value fibres, it gives a hard feel to the user.

-the weight per square unit( grams per square meter or grams per square yard) also influences the touch and feel of the feel of the fabric.
+the weight per square unit( grams per square meter or grams per square yard) also influences the touch and feel of the fabric.
 If a fabric has been woven with given fabric construction.
-If weaver increases the GSM or GYM of the fabric slightly by increasing picks per inch, the feel of the fabric also becomes slightly harder than previous fabric.
+If the weaver increases the GSM or GYM of the fabric slightly by increasing picks per inch, the feel of the fabric also becomes slightly harder than the previous fabric.

-the degree of yarn twist great impact on the dimensional stability of a fabric.
-If the count and construction of two fabric are identical, there will be a more dimensional change in the fabric having high twist yarn than the fabric having low twist yarn.
+the degree of yarn twists great impact on the dimensional stability of the fabric.
+If the count and construction of two fabrics are identical, there will be a more dimensional change in the fabric having high twist yarn than the fabric having low twist yarn.
 The high twist yarn always tends to shrink when it comes under relaxing form.
 This tendency of yarn helps to shrink the fabric.

 the weave of the fabric also plays a very important role in the dimensional stability of the fabric.
-The weave having long float length gives more shrinkage percentage than short length float weave.
-Weave like waffle and satin shrink more after washing.
+The weave having a long float length gives more shrinkage percentage than short length float weave.
+Weave like waffles and satin shrink more after washing.

 the change in length or width of the fabric at breaking force expressed as the term of percentage is called elongation.
 The factors affecting the fabric elongation are given below: